 While I am not always a fan of smoky food (it reminds me of smoked meat TBH), the smokiness from the harissa and roasted red bell pepper work nicely in this soup because it’s well balanced by the spiciness, sweetness from the carrots, creaminess from the tahini and coconut milk, and acidity from the lemon juice.
 Speaking of acidity, I’m a firm believer in finishing most cooked dishes with a bit of acidity, such as freshly squeezed citrus or some sort of vinegar, as the acid brightens and freshens up the heaviness and richness.
 So don’t skip the squeeze of lemon juice at the end!

 Another plus for this soup: it is ridiculously easy to make thanks to the Instant Pot.
 After you roast the bell pepper and lightly sauté the aromatics, the Instant Pot takes care of the rest of the cooking.
-It’s a breeze to make soups in the Instant Pot, so if you’re looking for more Instant Pot recipes, you can find some here.

 Finally, this soup makes an excellent choice for a weekly meal prep because the leftovers will stay good for at least 5 days in your fridge.

 I don’t have much else to say about this Spicy Instant Pot Carrot Harissa Soup, so I hope you enjoy this easy recipe!

 - 1 large red bell pepper

 - 1 tablespoon olive oil + more for roasting the bell pepper

 - 1 1/2 pounds (~680g) carrots, scrubbed and roughly chopped